 Average Weather in San Salvador El Salvador

-In San Salvador, the temperature typically varies from 64°F to 85°F over the course of the year, and is rarely below 60°F or above 88°F.
+In San Salvador, the wet season is oppressive and overcast, the dry season is humid and mostly clear, and it is warm year round.
+Over the course of the year, the temperature typically varies from 64°F to 85°F and is rarely below 60°F or above 88°F.

 Average High and Low Temperature